Innovation

 The BOD2 printer allows for manual tasks such as the installation of empty pipes and connections to be carried out during the printing progression.

-The “i.tech 3D” material that is used to make the printable concrete were developed by HeidelbergCement specifically for 3D printing.
+The “i.tech 3D” material that is used to make the printable concrete was developed by HeidelbergCement specifically for 3D printing.

 “The properties of i.tech3D are tailored to the specific requirements of 3D construction printing using concrete.
 Our material has excellent pumping and extruding characteristics and works perfectly with the BOD2 printer,” Jennifer Scheydt, Head of Engineering & Innovation at HeidelbergCement said.